benvandenberg/java-box-view/README.md

 ### Errors

 Errors are handled by throwing exceptions.
-We throw instances of `com.box.view.Exception`.
+We throw instances of `BoxViewException`.

 Note that any Box View API call can throw an exception.
 When making API calls, put them in a try/catch block.